UDT-ITF/website/source/presentation/index.md

 The JSON-LD keywords `@id`, `@type` and `@none` are mapped to `id`, `type` and `none` by the Presentation API [linked data context][prezi30-ldce].
 Thus in content conforming to this version of the Presentation API, the only JSON key beginning with `@` will be `@context`.
 However, the content may include data conforming to older specifications or external specifications that use keywords beginning with `@`.
 Clients should expect to encounter both syntaxes.

 ##  5. Resource Structure

-This section provides detailed description of the resource types used in this specification.
+This section provides a detailed description of the resource types used in this specification.
 [Section 2][prezi30-type-overview] provides an overview of the resource types and figures illustrating allowed relationships between them, and [Appendix A][prezi30-appendixa] provides summary tables of the property requirements.

 ### 5.1.
 Collection

 Collections are used to list the Manifests available for viewing.
 Collections _MAY_ include both other Collections and Manifests, in order to form a tree-structured hierarchy.
 Collections might align with the curated management of cultural heritage resources in sets, also called "collections", but may have absolutely no such similarity.

 The intended usage of Collections is to allow clients to: